NatalliaSNV/NatalliaSNV/README.md

 📁 React:

-- [To-do List React](https://github.com/NatalliaSNV/Todo-List-React) - the application that can help you to plan your things to do
+- [To-do List React](https://github.com/NatalliaSNV/Todo-List-React) - the application that can help you to plan your things to do.
-- [The Store React](https://github.com/NatalliaSNV/The-Store-React) - the store with filtering products by size
+- [The Store React](https://github.com/NatalliaSNV/The-Store-React) - the store with filtering products by size.

 📁 Angular:

 - [Forms Angular](https://natalliasnv.github.io/Forms-Angular/) (repository - [Forms-Angular](https://github.com/NatalliaSNV/Forms-Angular)) - the application with form where you need to add email, password, choose your country, add city or automatically add it by click the button, add your skills.
-This form with validation
+This form with validation.
 - [Routing Angular](https://natalliasnv.github.io/Routing-Angular/) (repository - [Routing-Angular](https://github.com/NatalliaSNV/Routing-Angular)) - the application with three pages and other features.
 When you are login page posts is available.
+- [ToDo List and HttpClient](https://natalliasnv.github.io/ToDoList-HttpClient/) (repository - [ToDoList-HttpClient](https://github.com/NatalliaSNV/ToDoList-HttpClient)) - the application todo list and emulation of working with server.

 📋 Certificates:
 - [RS School Certificate](https://app.rs.school/certificate/0cw6b30z) Javascript/Front-end